Online training for researchers

 Yes, you can cancel your booking within 14 days and your money will be refunded.
 No questions asked.

 Q5: What if I need longer than 10 weeks for my manuscript?
-How long can I access the course contents?
+How long can I access the materials?

-The live Q&A sessions stop after 10 weeks, but the participants retain access to all course materials as well as the course Facebook group for at least the next 2 years.
-Moreover, there will a bonus Q&A and peer-feedback session two months after the course is finished.
+The live Q&A sessions stop after 10 weeks, but the participants retain access to all course materials for at least the next 2 years.
+Moreover, there are monthly free peer-feedback sessions for alumni, for continuous support.

 Q&A sessions